moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/GettingStarted.md

     2. Parsing OAuth data from redirect_url

-		In order to obtain OAuth data returned redirect_url must be parsed and the best way is to let Xamarin.Auth do it automatically by calling `OnPageLoading()` which will parse redirect_url and trigger events based on returned data.
+		In order to obtain OAuth data returned redirect_url must be parsed and the best way is to let Xamarin.Auth do it automatically by parsing redirect_url

 	3. Triggering Events based on OAuth data

-		`OnPageLoading()` method of the Authenticator will parse OAuth data and raise Completed or Error events for user of the Xamarin.Auth.
+		Parsing subsytem of the Authenticator will parse OAuth data and raise appropriate events based on returned data

 4. Using identity